Opioid Agonist Therapy (OAT)

 Clinical Scenario

 A patient on naltrexone for 6 months relapses and uses heroin.
-Due to blocked opioid receptors, they may use larger amounts to overcome the blockade, significantly increasing overdose risk when naltrexone wears off.
+Due to blocked opioid receptors, they may use larger amounts to overcome the blockade, significantly increasing overdose risk due to using larger amounts to overcome blockade, causing respiratory depression.

 Nursing Considerations